camunda/camunda-docs/docs/self-managed/setup/upgrade.md

 When upgrading to a new version of the Camunda 8 Helm charts, we recommend updating to the **latest patch** release of the **next major version**.
 :::

-Upgrading between minor versions of the Camunda helm chart may require [configuration changes](#update-your-configuration).
+Upgrading between minor versions of the Camunda Helm chart may require [configuration changes](#update-your-configuration).
 To upgrade between patch versions or when no configuration changes are required, see the [`helm upgrade`](#identity-disabled) instructions.

 ## Upgrade requirements